woven/woven/README.md

 Woven
 ==========

-This is the code for the Woven platform that lives at http://woven.co.
+This is the code for the Woven application that lives at http://woven.co.
+It demonstrates a fairly fleshed out client and server Dart application.

 Woven lets you talk and share across various channels.

-This demonstrates a fairly fleshed out client and server Dart application.

 I'm currently developing out in the open.
-I hope it helps you as you navigate the world of Dart and Polymer, and I hope your input helps me improve!
+I hope this helps you as you navigate the world of Dart and Polymer, and I hope your input helps me improve.

 ### Components